nontech/thea_backend/README.md

     ```
 2. Install dependencies
     ```
-    cd {your_repository_name}
+    cd thea_backend
     npm install
     ```
+3. Make sure MongoDB is installed and running locally on your computer.
+[Follow these steps](https://www.mongodb.com/docs/manual/administration/install-community/)

-3. Create a `.env` file in the root of the project with the following variables
+4. Create a `.env` file in the root of the project with the following variables
     ```
     PORT=5000
     MONGO_URI=mongodb://localhost:27017/thea_local
+    CORS_ORIGIN=*
     ```
     Note: Change the MONGO_URI to your MongoDB connection string

-4. Start the server
+5. Start the server
     ```
     npm start
     ```